insyirahazman/Customer-Churn-and-Monthly-Spend-Prediction/README.md

-# Customer Analytics — Finalized README
+# Customer Churn and Monthly Spend Prediction

 This repository is an end-to-end demo for synthetic customer analytics: data cleaning, feature engineering, training of classification and regression models, and a simple Gradio-based deployment for inference.